Leopold, Victoria

-Leopold is a residential eastern suburb of Geelong and is a gateway to the Bellarine Peninsula.
+Leopold is a residential eastern suburb of Geelong and is a gateway to the Bellarine Peninsula in the Australian state of Victoria.
 At the 2016 census, Leopold had a population of 12,814.

 History

 The area was formerly known as Kensington, but was renamed in 1892 after Prince Leopold, Duke of Albany, the youngest son of Queen Victoria.
 The post office opened as Kensington on 19 May 1858, and was renamed Kensington Hill in 1882, Leopold Hill in 1884 and Leopold in 1885.

 Heritage listed sites

 Leopold contains a number of heritage listed sites, including: